BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 problem now.
 We have a Mormon standing up in front of a congregation of a few thousand people saying, we will have a war of extermination between us and the Missourians.
 We'll follow them to their homes and their families and every drop of their blood will be spilled.

 Now, just consider the possibility of this.
 I've used this example before, but let's just say Abu Bashar Baghdadi or somebody with a very foreign name to Americans moves to one of the plain states, you know, Iowa or Kansas or one of those places that has just nothing.
 There's nothing out there.
 Just grassland and cornfields and nuclear missile silos.
 Just nothing out there.
 Absolutely nothing useful.
 And then this Abu person begins to amass a following.
-It starts out just him and a couple of his friends and then they bring in a couple more of their friends and all of their friends' families and their own families.
+It starts out with just him and a couple of his friends and then they bring in a couple more of their friends and all of their friends' families and their own families.
 And then all of their friends start bringing in their extended relatives and their family and their other friends.
-And eventually you have an entire swath of two or three thousand people with names like Muhammad and Abu and Bakr and whatever scary foreign names that so many Americans are scared of at the time.
-What if Abu stands up on the stand and says, we will kill all of the Kansans or all of the Missourians or all of the Iowans for persecuting us.
+And eventually, you have an entire swath of two or three thousand people with names like Muhammad and Abu and Bakr and whatever scary foreign names that so many Americans are scared of at the time.
+What if Abu stands up on the stand and says, we will kill all of the Kansans or all of the Missourians or all of the Iowans for persecuting us?
 We will follow them to their homes, to their families and spill every last drop of their blood.
 We will have a war of extermination between us and them.
 How would people react today?
 How long until that little commune of, you know, this religious commune would be